Dwarkanath Kotnis: Indian medical mission

 The 28-year-old Doctor came as a part of the five member team and stayed in China for almost 5 years working in mobile clinics to treat wounded soldiers.
 In 1939, Dr. Kotnis joined the Eighth Route Army (led by Mao Zedong) at the Jin-Cha-Ji border near the Wutai Mountain Area, after his efforts all across the northern China region.

 His job as a battlefront doctor was stressful, where there was always an acute shortage of medicines.
 In one long-drawn out battle against Japanese troops in 1940, Dr. Kotnis performed operations for up to 72 hours, without getting any sleep.
 He treated more than 800 wounded soldiers during the battle.
 He was eventually appointed as the Director of the Dr. Bethune International Peace Hospital named after the famous Canadian surgeon Norman Bethune.

-In 1940, Dr. Kotnis met Guo Qinglan, a nurse at the Bethune Hospital.
+In 1940, Kotnis met Guo Qinglan, a nurse at the Bethune Hospital.
 They first met at the inauguration of Dr. Norman Bethune's tomb and Guo was immediately attracted to the Indian doctor.
 Kotnis could write and speak Chinese, which amazed her.
 The couple got married in December 1941.
 They had a son on 23 August 1942, who was named Yinhua – meaning India (Yin) and China (Hua), at the suggestion of Nie Rongzhen.

-Dr. Kotnis wrote letters to his family regularly.
+Kotnis wrote letters to his family regularly.
 "He sounded very happy in the letters.
 People used to come to thank him for his help.
 He was telling the good part," says Manorama.
 Every place he went in China, he described it in detail in his letters home.
 The whole family found them to be great fun because what he described was so different from the life in India.

 The hardship of the stressful job as a front-line doctor finally started to take its toll on him and severely affected his health.
 Only three months after the birth of Yinhua, epilepsy struck Dr.Kotnis.
 A series of epileptic seizures killed him on 9 December 1942, leaving behind his widow Guo Qinglan, and the baby son.

-Dr. Kotnis was buried in the Heroes Courtyard in Nanquan Village.
+Kotnis was buried in the Heroes Courtyard in Nanquan Village.
 At that time, Mao Zedong mourned his death by observing that "The army has lost a helping hand, the nation has lost a friend.
 Let us always bear in mind his internationalist spirit."

 It is said that he joined the Chinese Communist Party on 7 July 1942, just before his death, but could not be verified.